The Free Option Problem of ePBS: Introduction

 \subsection{Background and Related Work}

+\parhead{Ethereum.} Ethereum progresses in 12-second slots: in each slot, one validator (the \emph{proposer}) publishes a block, while others (\emph{attestors}) attest to the proposed block.
+A block consists of a consensus-layer \emph{beacon block} and an execution-layer \emph{payload}.
+The beacon block advances consensus and includes attestations and a cryptographic commitment to the execution payload, while the execution payload specifies the ordered transactions and their resulting state transitions.
+To improve Ethereum scalability, EIP-4844 upgrade \cite{4844} in March 2024 introduces \emph{blob (type-3) transactions}, which allow Layer-2 (L2) rollups to publish blobs of data on Ethereum Layer-1 (L1) for transaction settlement.
+Blob data is propagated through the consensus layer network and retained for a short period ($\approx$ 18 days); blob transactions propagated through the execution layer network include only references to associated blobs.

-\parhead{Proposal-Builder Separation.} Ethereum progresses in 12-second slots: in each slot, one validator (the \emph{proposer}) is selected to publish a block while others (\emph{attestors}) attest to the proposed block.
-PBS decouples block production by allowing proposers to outsource block building to \emph{builders}.
+\parhead{Proposal-Builder Separation.} PBS decouples block production by allowing proposers to outsource block building to \emph{builders}.
 Today, PBS operates out-of-protocol via MEV-Boost \cite{mevboost}: builders submit blocks with bids to trusted intermediaries known as \emph{relays}, which forward only the block header with the highest bid to the proposer; once the proposer signs at the slot start, the relay reveals the full block.
 While MEV-Boost improves validator decentralization \cite{bahrani2024centralization}, it introduces off-chain trust and liveness dependencies in relays \cite{bloxroutebug}.